SanPen/GridCal/doc/rst_source/getting_started.rst

 Run a linear optimization and verify with power flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Often ties, you want to dispatch the generation using a linear optimization, to then *veryfy* the results using the power exact power flow.
+Often times, you want to dispatch the generation using a linear optimization, to then *verify* the results using the power exact power flow.
 With GridCal, to do so is as easy as passing the results of the OPF into the PowerFlowDriver: